 The cosy, yet vibrant ambience of the restaurant is made up of chatty diners with smiles on faces and oh-so modern interiors.

 Greeted with a smile, we’re immediately seated at our table for two – eagerly awaiting to browse through the menu we have already checked out in advance.

 Our pre-dinner chat is accompanied by our soft drinks of choice (it is a school night after all), a generous portion of poppadoms paired with a selection of chutneys and a delicious pickle tray – perfect for scooping and dunking.

 Without a doubt, the poppadoms are the best I’ve tried.
 Perfectly crunchy and packed with taste – no cardboard flavour in sight.

-Up first for my other half is the Sheek Kebab (£4.10), a generous portion of succulent meat, served with a fresh and citrusy salad and side pot of spicy sauce.
+Up first for my other half is the Sheek Kebab (£4.10), a generous portion of succulent meat, served with a fresh and citrusy salad and a side pot of spicy sauce.

 As he begins to tuck in, my Mixed Kebab (£4.65) is served.
-Presented on my plate is a half portion of sheek kebab meat, a succulent helping of chicken tikka and a crispy onion bhaji served with a brightly coloured salad and side pot of spicy sauce.
+Presented on my plate is a half portion of sheek kebab meat, a succulent helping of chicken tikka and a crispy onion bhaji served with a brightly coloured salad and a side pot of spicy sauce.